 Incase you missed reading Part 1, here is the link.

-Day 3 was the official start of our motoring expedition.
+Our official motoring expedition started on day three.
 Some of us woke up early to witness the beautiful sunrise.
-We made a wonderful cup of coffee and went to the roof of the hotel and it was a spectacular view of Admiral Montt Gulf, and Fjord of the Last Hope.
-Charles did manage to get a time-lapse of the moment.
-Actually, he was going berserk.
-Everywhere he looked was a beautiful shot waiting for him.
+With a hot cup of coffee in our hand, we climbed to the roof of the hotel to catch a glimpse of the spectacular Admiral Montt Gulf and Fjord of the Last Hope.
+Charles, wild in excitement, managed to get a time-lapse of the moment.
+Everywhere he looked, a beautiful shot was awaiting him.
 He was literally jumping in joy like a kid in the candy store.

 One of the main features of Patagonia is the strong winds that blow here all the time, without ceasing, throughout the day, all year round.

 Our first activity for the day (apart from driving) was the navigation to Grey Glacier.
-It’s one of the captive excursions to visit the most important glaciers in Chile.
+Embarking on this captive excursion allows you to journey to some of the most important glaciers to travel in Chile.
 What it comprises of is incomparable landscape composed of floating icebergs, lush vegetation and imposing mountains.
-From the parking lot of Hotel Grey Lago, a 25-minute walk, through an old-growth beech forest (lenga, Nothofagus pumilio) towards a wide beach where we saw gigantic icebergs stuck against the shore, offering a magical panorama.
+From the parking lot of Hotel Grey Lago, a 25 minute walk, through an old-growth beech forest (lenga, Nothofagus pumilio) towards a wide beach where we saw gigantic icebergs stuck against the shore, offering a magical panorama.
 Then we were aboard the catamaran that will take us on an unforgettable tour (3 hours round trip) on greenish-grey waters in contrast with the vibrant blue floating icebergs.

 From the boat the views of the mountains are amazing: constantly changing our point of view of the Cuernos, Mount Paine Grande, and the white Andes holding the Southern Patagonian Ice Field.
 After an hour, we reached the Grey Glacier front wall, the most important one inside the Torres del Paine National Park and an International Biosphere Reserve.
 The waters were covered by ice sediment and huge floating icebergs that left us breathless.

 We had packed lunch boxes from the hotel that morning.
-So, once we got into the car, we drove a little and found a very beautiful wide-open area where we stopped to have a picnic lunch.
-From here we were able to see the amazing monolithic, unforgiving outline of the Paine Massif’s distinctive ‘horns’, just as jaw-dropping as you would imagine.
-The three granite towers actually gave the park its name: Torres del Paine, meaning ‘Blue Towers of the Sky.
-Made of granite, it playfully reflected the constantly – changing Patagonian sunlight and nearby waters.
+So, once we got into the car during our self-drive Patagonia adventure, we drove a little and found a very beautiful wide-open area where we stopped to have a picnic lunch.
+From here, we were able to see the amazing monolithic, unforgiving outline of the Paine Massif’s distinctive ‘horns’, just as jaw-dropping as you would imagine.
+The three granite towers actually gave the Patagonia National Park its name: Torres del Paine, meaning ‘Blue Towers of the Sky'.
+Made of granite, it playfully reflected the constantly-changing Patagonian sunlight and nearby waters.

-After lunch, we started our drive which was completely dirt roads, through Magellanic “estancias” (huge ranches) where you could spot sheep herd moving along the road with the whistling of “gauchos” on horses and the barking of their many dogs.
+After lunch, we started our Patagonia self-drive tours which was completely dirt roads, through Magellanic “estancias” (huge ranches) where you could spot sheep herd moving along the road with the whistling of “gauchos” on horses and the barking of their many dogs.

 On our way did an unplanned stop at Salto Grande Waterfall.
 Part of the famous Paine Hydric System, Salto Grande is the second largest waterfall in Torres del Paine National Park and is the result of the drainage of Nordenskjold Lake into Pehoe Lake.